 Short interest in Marathon Oil stock

-As of July 31, 2017, Marathon Oil’s (MRO) total shares shorted (or short interest) stood at ~42.7 million, while its average daily volume was ~15.5 million.
-These figures mean that the short interest ratio for MRO’s stock is ~2.75x.
-Here MRO’s average daily volume is calculated for the short interest reporting period from July 15, 2017, to July 31, 2017.
+As of August 14, 2017, Marathon Oil’s (MRO) total shares shorted (or short interest) stood at ~36.65 million, while its average daily volume is ~15.94 million.
+The short interest ratio for Marathon Oil stock is ~2.30x.
+Marathon Oil’s average daily volume is calculated for the short interest reporting period on August 1–14, 2017.

-- Current short interest in Marathon Oil stock as a percentage of shares outstanding is ~5.0%.
+- From the perspective of shares outstanding, the current short interest in Marathon Oil stock as a percentage of shares outstanding is ~4.3%.

-- Short interest in Marathon Oil’s stock as a percentage of shares outstanding is on the lower side when compared with many other oil and gas producers from the SPDR S&P Oil and Gas Exploration & Production ETF (XOP).
+- The short interest in Marathon Oil’s stock as a percentage of shares outstanding is at the lower side compared to many other oil and gas stocks from the SPDR S&P Oil and Gas Exploration & Production ETF (XOP).

-- As seen in the above chart, short interest in Marathon Oil stock as a percentage of shares outstanding has fallen from ~5.3% to ~5.0% in 2017 despite a ~29% decline in MRO’s stock price during the same period.
-To know more about MRO stock’s recent price performance, refer to part one of this series.
+- As you can see in the above chart, the short interest in Marathon Oil stock as a percentage of shares outstanding has fallen from ~5.3% to ~4.3% in 2017, despite an ~33% fall in Marathon Oil’s stock price during the same period.
+To learn more about the recent price performance, read Part 1 in this series.

 Other upstream players

-As of July 31, 2017, other oil and gas exploration and production companies like W&T Offshore (WTI), Southwestern Energy (SWN), and ConocoPhillips (COP) have short interest as a percentage of shares outstanding of ~5.3%, ~8.3%, and ~2.5%, respectively.
-Just like Marathon Oil, both W&T Offshore (WTI) and Southwestern Energy (SWN) saw a decrease in their short interest in the last one month.
-The Direxion Daily S&P Oil & Gas Exp. & Prod.
-Bear 3x Shares (DRIP) is a leveraged inverse ETF that invests in Oil and Gas Exploration & Production companies.
-The ETF ISE-Revere Natural Gas Index Fund (FCG) invests in natural gas producers.
+As of August 14, 2017, oil and gas exploration and production companies California Resources (CRC), W&T Offshore (WTI), and Southwestern Energy (SWN) have short interest as a percentage of shares outstanding of ~38.3%, ~5.3%, and ~8.3%, respectively.
+Just like Marathon Oil, W&T Offshore and Southwestern Energy saw a decrease in their short interest in the past month.
+The Direxion Daily Energy Bull 3X ETF (ERX) is a leveraged ETF that invests in domestic companies from the energy sector.